-Also we consider a similar problem in the Minkowski-like reduction of the $Sp(2M)$ covariant setup in which the generalized Minkowski space has local coordinates $x^{\ga,\pa}$ with $\ga, \pa = 1,2,\ldots K$.
-In particular, at $M=4$, this allows us to derive all conformal primary currents in the four-dimensional Minkowski space that are built from $4d$ massless fields of all spins.
+In this paper we analyse the pattern of Minkowski-like equations with general $\KM$ and $K$ from the perspective of the generalized space $\M^{Mnk}_{2K}$ with no reference to the underlying physical space.
+However, since in the particular case of $K=2$ the space $\M^{Mnk}_{4}$ is the usual $4d$ Minkowsky space, this allows us to derive all conformal primary currents in the four-dimensional Minkowski space that are built from $4d$ massless fields of all spins.
 (These results have been already announced and used in \cite{{Gelfond:2013xt}} for the analysis of the operator algebra and correlators of conserved currents in four dimensions.)

-We expect that results of the present paper may have applications in the context of $AdS/CFT$ holography \cite{JM,GKP,Wit1} and especially, higher-spin holography (see, e.g., \cite{Klebanov:2002ja,Sezgin:2003pt,Giombi:2009wh,Maldacena:2011jn, Maldacena:2012sf,Giombi:2012ms,Gaberdiel:2012uj,Vasiliev:2012vf,Alkalaev:2012rg, Didenko:2012vh,Metsaev:2013wza} and references therein) because, as was emphasized in \cite{BRST2010}, the duality between fields in higher dimensions and currents in lower dimensions to large extent amounts in the language of this paper to the duality between lower-rank fields in $\M_M$ with higher $M$ and higher-rank fields in $\M_M$ with lower $M$.
+We expect that results of the present paper may have applications in the context of $AdS/CFT$ holography \cite{JM,GKP,Wit1} and especially, higher-spin holography (see, e.g., \cite{Klebanov:2002ja,Sezgin:2003pt,Giombi:2009wh,Maldacena:2011jn, Maldacena:2012sf,Giombi:2012ms,Gaberdiel:2012uj,Vasiliev:2012vf,Alkalaev:2012rg, Didenko:2012vh,Metsaev:2013wza} and references therein) because, as emphasized in \cite{BRST2010}, the duality between fields in higher dimensions and currents in lower dimensions to large extent amounts in the language of this paper to the duality between lower-rank fields in $\M_M$ with higher $M$ and higher-rank fields in $\M_M$ with lower $M$.